-Camping in 2015: As of January 12, 2015 you may make camping reservations on-line, over the phone, or at the Park Office for the 2015 camping season.
+Camping in 2016: Beginning Monday, January 11, 2016 you may make camping reservations on-line, over the phone, or at the Park Office for the 2016 camping season.
 Here is a link to reserve campsites on-line.
 Please note the campsites in the south unit of Big Eau Pleine Park have been renumbered to 47 to 106.
 The campsites in the west unit remain 1 to 46.

 Shelter Reservations: Approximately 20 different shelters may be reserved on-line up to 360 days in advance of your event date.
 All shelters may be reserved 365 days in advance if you make your reservation in person at the Park Office or call us on the phone.
 Here is the link to reserve Shelters on-line.